Frequently Asked Questions

 Who are your favourite authors?
 As a child I loved many books for many different reasons, but some of my special favourites were Lewis Carroll (Alice in Wonderland), Dr Seuss (One Fish, Two Fish, Red Fish, Blue Fish), Enid Blyton (The Wishing Chair), Roald Dahl (Charlie and the Chocolate Factory), E.W.
 Cole (Cole’s Funny Picture Book), and Heinrich Hoffman (Struwwelpeter).
 I also loved gruesome horror comics and MAD magazine.

 Can you give me some writing tips?
 Get an exercise book and write in it every day... five minutes a day to start with, and gradually increase to at least thirty minutes a day.
 You get better at writing like you get better at everything else—through constant practice.
 A good idea is to write the sort of stories that you love to read because, without realising it, you know a lot about this particular type of story and how it is supposed to work.
-I am writing a book all about story writing that will be full of writing tips called Once Upon a Slime: 50 fun ways to write stories … fast!
-It will be published in April 2013.
+My latest book, Once Upon A Slime, is full of writing tips!

 Can you read my story and give me some feedback?
 Sorry but no—as much as I’d love to be able to I simply don’t have the time.